-- Have capacity to take the particular decision; - Have received sufficient information which is focused on the individual patient and their situation.
-Information should include the actual procedure and any unavoidable or frequently occurring risks in a balanced way. - Not be acting under duress.
+- Have capacity to make the decision - Have received enough information which is focused on the individual patient and their situation.
+Information should include the actual procedure and any unavoidable or frequently occurring risks in a balanced way - Not be acting under duress.
+Consent must be given voluntarily.
 Where there is professional concern that a patient's giving or withholding of consent may be affected by coercion or undue influence then advice must be sought from the Service Lead, or Safeguarding Director.
-This should be documented on the patient's record.
+This should be documented on the patient's medical record

-The context of consent can take many different forms, ranging from the active request by a patient for a particular treatment (which may or may not be appropriate or available) to the passive acceptance of a health professional's advice.
-In some cases, the health professional will suggest a particular form of treatment or investigation and after discussion the patient may agree to accept it.
-In others, there may be a number of ways of treating a condition, and the health professional will help the patient to decide between them.
-Some patients, especially those with chronic conditions, become very well informed about their illness and may actively request particular treatments.
+The context of consent can take many different forms, ranging from the active request by a patient for a treatment (which may or may not be appropriate or available) to the passive acceptance of a health professional's advice.
+In some cases, the health professional will suggest a form of treatment or investigation and after discussion the patient may agree to accept it.
+In others, there may be several ways of treating a condition, and the health professional will help the patient to decide between them.
+Some patients, especially those with chronic conditions, become very well informed about their illness and may actively request treatments.
 In many cases, 'seeking consent' is better described as 'joint decision-making': the patient and health professional need to come to an agreement on the best way forward, based on the patient's values and preferences and the health professional's clinical knowledge.